vncuu/Showcase/showcase.md

 Planning = Wooden Racing Sim
 - Creating the plan for the racing sim
-- Fixin and adding the needed logical and theoretical things
+- Fixing and adding the needed logical and theoretical things